Voice-over presentations offer a better learning experience because they are a more engaging way to learn.

 If you have created a presentation in an external platform like PowerPoint you can simply export it from that platform as a PDF to later upload to Thinkific!

-Whichever method you choose, turning your boring presentation into an engaging voice-over will improve the quality of your presentation.
+Whichever method you choose, turning a regular presentation into an engaging voice-over is sure to improve the quality of your presentation.

 But here’s a thought: Why not monetize your presentations with an online course?

 Not ready to take the leap, but still interested in improving the quality of your production?
 Check out one of these related guides:

 - How to Create Video For Your Online Coaching Course

 - How to Improve the Video Production Quality for Your Online Course